 The Notes to the Financial Statements are an integral part of the basic financial statements and provide background and detailed information regarding MCERA's policies, programs and activities.

 Required Supplemental Information

-The Required Supplemental Information contains supporting schedules pertaining to MCERA's net pension liability, pension actuarial methods, assumptions, funded status and annual required contributions.
+The Required Supplemental Information contains supporting schedules pertaining to MCERA's Pension actuarial methods, assumptions, funded status and annual required contributions.

 Management Responsibility of Financial Reporting